microchip-pic-avr-examples/dspic33c-can-tp/README.md

     2. PIN CONFIGURATIONS:
     Select an LED output and CAN Tx and Rx pins in the PIN Grid View for your board.
 (View PIN mapping and choose them accordingly) This test utilizes the MCP2542 Click board for CAN communication.
 The mapping to the mikroBUS will vary.

-    *If you are using the example board skip to the Example Setup Below.
     * Select an LED as output
     * Select the CAN1TX for your board
     * Select the CAN1RX for your board